cloudflare/wrangler-legacy/README.md

         inside your Worker.
 Each namespace you include should have an entry in your wrangler.toml that includes:

         - `binding`: the name you want to bind to in your script
-        - `id`: the namespace_id assigned to your kv namespace upon creation. e.g. (per namespace).
+        - `id`: the namespace_id assigned to your KV Namespace upon creation. e.g. (per namespace).

-        There are two ways to define kv namespaces:
+        There are two ways to define KV Namespaces:

         **Option 1 (recommended)**